Steppenwolf Theatre Company: 1975–1990

+1990–present

 In 1994, the company made its Los Angeles debut with Steve Martin's first play, Picasso at the Lapin Agile.

 In 1996, after successful runs in Chicago and New York, Lyle Kessler's Orphans, directed by Gary Sinise, was the first Steppenwolf production to go international, debuting in London.

 The MacArthur Foundation awarded Steppenwolf Theatre Company $2.26 million between 1978 and 2017, in support of general operations, and growth of artistic and educational programs.

 In 2019, True West opened again at Steppenwolf, for the first time in 37 years, with Namir Smallwood and Jon Michael Hill as the leads and the direction of Randall Arney.

 Ensemble

 Steppenwolf is an ensemble cast theatre company with actors, playwrights, producers, and directors in its membership.
 Notable past and present ensemble members include: